 If so, this will serve as an indication of just how brutal the stair climber machine can be for the legs, in a good way of course.

-Stair climbers are fantastic for the legs because they target the quads and hamstrings, along with the calves.
+Stair climbers are fantastic for the legs because they target the quads, hamstrings, and calves.

-People that use a stair climber will almost certainly experience leg DOMS the next day, making it great for building up the legs.
+People who use a stair climber will almost certainly experience leg DOMS the next day, making it great for building up the legs.

 Notice how we didn’t mention the butt when talking about how the stair climber is so great for the legs?